Where Should You Stand in This System?

 Where decisions are made

-Decisions are made
+Decisions are not made in isolation.

-by choosing where to stand.
+They are made by choosing where to stand

 The Illusion of Control